Consumer contracts - off-premises sales

 [*This period does not apply if the consumer has expressly requested that the download is started within the cancellation period, has acknowledged the loss of their cancellation right and has been given the required information.
 See 'Supply of digital content in the cancellation period' below.]

 If you do not provide consumers with information about their right to cancel (information item 'l' above) their cancellation period is extended to 14 days, starting the day after the day that you do give them this information.
 The longest that this period can be extended to is 12 months from the day after the normal cancellation period would have ended.

-A consumer can withdraw from the contract, or cancel within the cancellation period, by informing you that he wishes to do so.
-There is no requirement for how this should be done but in the event of a dispute the burden falls upon the consumer to prove that he did cancel within the cancellation period.
-Therefore the consumer will be well advised to ensure that he has some durable proof of his cancellation, which you could ask for if there was a dispute regarding whether or when he had informed you of his decision to cancel.
+A consumer can withdraw from the contract, or cancel within the cancellation period, by informing you that they wish to do so.
+There is no requirement for how this should be done but in the event of a dispute the burden falls upon the consumer to prove that they did cancel within the cancellation period.
+Therefore the consumer will be well advised to ensure that they have some durable proof of their cancellation, which you could ask for if there was a dispute regarding whether or when they had informed you of their decision to cancel.

 The Regulations do offer some guidance on how consumers can exercise their right to cancel a contract:

 - they can use the model cancellation form (shown above), but they don't have to

 - they can use any other clear statement to inform you

 - if you offer an online cancellation option on your website consumers need not use it

 - if consumers do use your online option you must acknowledge receipt of their cancellation, using a durable medium, without delay